vieux/docker/docs/man/docker-run.1.md

 the operator can use the **--expose** option with **docker run**, or 3) the container can be started with the **--link**.

+**--help**
+  Print usage statement

+**-m**, **-memory**=*memory-limit*
+   Allows you to constrain the memory available to a container.
+If the host supports swap memory, then the -m memory setting can be larger than physical RAM.
+If a limit of 0 is specified, the container's memory is not limited.
+The actual limit may be rounded up to a multiple of the operating system's page size, if it is not already.
+The memory limit should be formatted as follows:
+`<number><optional unit>`, where unit = b, k, m or g.

+**-P**, **-publish-all**=*true*|*false*
+   When set to true, publish all exposed ports to the host interfaces.
+The default is false.
+If the operator uses -P (or -p) then Docker will make the exposed port accessible on the host and the ports will be available to any client that can reach the host.
+To find the map between the host ports and the exposed ports, use **docker port**.

+**-p**, **-publish**=[]
+   Publish a container's port to the host (format: ip:hostPort:containerPort |
+ip::containerPort | hostPort:containerPort) (use **docker port** to see the
+actual mapping)

 **-h**, **-hostname**=*hostname*
    Sets the container host name that is available inside the container.